email: roadarch@outlook.com

 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

 Frisch's was founded in Cincinnati in 1923.
 Dave Frisch arranged a franchise with Bob Wian around 1949.
 Frisch's used tartar sauce rather than 1,000 Island dressing on their burgers.
 Frisch's bought the rights to the Big Boy name in late 2000 after the Elias Bros. bankruptcy.
-There are now 88 company-owned Frisch's and 26 franchise units, all using the Frisch's Big Boy name.
-They are located in Ohio, Indiana and Kentucky.
+At the chain's peak, there were about 88 company-owned Frisch's and 26 franchise units, all using the Frisch's Big Boy name, in Ohio, Indiana and Kentucky.
+Around 2020, locations began to close.
+Many more locations have closed since and legal battles have ensued.
+The remaining Frisch's restaurants, at least two in the Cincinnati area, have been or will be rebranded as "Dolly's Burgers and Shakes."
+Dolly was Big Boy's girlfriend and a sandwich had been named after her.
+The running boy statues have been or will be removed.
+There are currently about 21 locations left in Indiana, Kentucky, and Ohio.
 For more about Frisch's, see these websites: 1, 2, and 3.

 Frisch's Big Boy [gone]